4 Twitter Growth Tactics That Work for Food Brands

 Run Contests and Giveaways

-From our experience running The Food Rush social media and working with different clients and partners, contests and giveaways are one of the best ways to build a following.
+From our experience running Eco & Beyond social media and working with different clients and partners, contests and giveaways are one of the best ways to build a following.

 People love free stuff.
 It’s always staggering that someone would enter a competition to win a £20 prize which they could easily go and buy.
 But the numbers don’t lie.
 People love competitions and giveaways.
 There’s even a whole community of “compers” who enter contest after contest.